What are the Best Wines for Cooking?

-It's easy to find a good wine to drink while you cook―in fact, it's often easier than knowing which wine to cook with.
+It's easy to find a good wine to drink while you cook―in fact, it's often easier than finding the right wine to cook with in recipes.
 That's because when listed as an ingredient, wine is often suggested in the most generic terms.
 When a recipe says, "1 cup dry white wine," you're left to wonder: "Will anything from $5 to $25 do?" and "Can the recipe yield equally flavorful results with either a California Chardonnay or French Sancerre?"

 If a recipe calls for dry white wine, the best all-around choice is a quality American Sauvignon Blanc.

 This wine will be very dry and offer a fresh light herbal tilt that will enhance nearly any dish.